-Figure 1.8 Scatter plots of cost data: (a) versus pipe diameter. (b) versus pipe length
+Figure 1.2 Scatter plots of cost data: (a) versus pipe diameter (b) versus pipe length.

-Once the scatter plots were set up, a significant fitted curve needed to be found based on the relationship between each variable and the pipe cost.
-Therefore, a regression equation based on statistical methods is our best option.
-As there are different regression methods, i.e., linear, logarithmic, power and exponential; it is important to decide which curve is the best fitted trend line within the scatter plots.
-The assumed criteria for the relationship between both parameters is R-squared (R2), the higher the R2 value is, the more accurate trend line will be obtained.
+Once the scatter plots were set up, a significant fitted curve needs to be found based on the relationship between each variable and the pipe cost.
+Therefore, a regression equation based on statistical methods is the best option.
+As there are four different types of regression methods, i.e., linear, logarithmic, power, and exponential; it is important to decide which curve is the best-fitted trend line within the scatter plots.
+The assumed criterion for the relationship between both parameters is R-squared (R2), the higher the R2 value is, the more accurate trend line will be obtained.

-Figure 2.9 shows the best fitted regression trend line of the four different regression types on the cost-diameter size graph.
-Appendix D2 shows the comparison between the four trend lines, finding the higher R2 value will give us the higher relationship between cost and variables.
+Figure 1.3 shows the best-fitted regression trend line of the four different regression types on the cost–diameter size graph.
+Appendix D2 shows the comparison among the four trend lines, finding the higher R2 value will give us the higher relationship between cost and variables.

-Figure 1.9 Best fitted trend on HDD cost and diameter data.
+Figure 1.3 Best-fitted trend on HDD cost and diameter data.

-The equations and the related R2 of each regression type are shown in Table 2.8.
-Due to the highest ratio in the power regression type, the equation that best fits the scatter plot is Y = 3.9566x1.3916 and R2 of 0.74, where “Y” is the cost and “X” the diameter size of the pipe.
-Graph using the obtained equation can be found in Appendix G.
+The equations and the related R2 of each regression type are presented in Table 1.2.
+Due to the highest ratio in the power regression type, the equation that best fits in the scatter plot is Y = 3.9566x1.3916 and R2 of 0.74, where “Y” is the cost of the pipe and “X” is the diameter of the pipe.
+Graph using the obtained equation is shown in Appx.
+G.

-Table 2.8 Cost vs. Diameter Trend Line Comparison
+Table 1.2 Cost vs. Diameter Trend Line Comparison